 The ER Safeguarding Children Partnership (ERSCP) has laid down the procedures we follow, and the school has adopted a Child Protection Policy in-line with this for the safety of all.

-If you want to know more about our procedures or the policy, please speak to the Headteacher or Safeguarding Lead or your child's Class Teacher / Head of Year.
-Or Gary Thomas who is the Governor with responsibility for Child Protection
+If you want to know more about our procedures or the policy, please speak to the Mrs Bone or Fran Westcott (Designated Safeguarding Lead).

-Appendix 11 - Support Organisations
+Appendix 8 - Support Organisations

 NSPCC 'Report Abuse in Education' Helpline